TevThom8/About_Me/README.md

 -->

  Tevin Thomas -
-I'm an ambitious computer science student eager to leverage my technical skills and experience to kickstart my career as a software engineer.
-Currently pursuing a BS in Computer Science at Southern New Hampshire University while actively seeking internship and new grad opportunities starting June 2023.
+I'm a computer science student with big ambitions, striving to nurture my web development skills and venture into the realms of data analytics and data engineering with the ultimate goal of becoming a software engineer or even a Machine Learning Engineer one day.
+Currently, I'm working towards my BS in Computer Science at Southern New Hampshire University, with my sights set on landing internships and new graduate opportunities starting in June 2023.

-I'm passionate about crafting high-quality code and learning new technologies.
-Excited by the opportunity to join a motivated team of developers, build innovative products, and gain hands-on experience while expanding my skills.
-Bringing strong foundations in languages like Python, Java, and JavaScript as well as frameworks like React and Node.js.
-In data analysis, I am proficient in Pandas, NumPy, Matplotlib and have experience performing exploratory data analysis, visualizations, modeling, and algorithm implementation.
-I have developed machine learning models using sklearn and achieved high accuracy through parameter tuning and cross-validation.
+I have a deep passion for crafting top-notch code and continually expanding my technical repertoire.
+The prospect of joining a motivated team of developers, where we build innovative products and gain hands-on experience, truly excites me.
+I come equipped with a strong foundation in languages like Python, Java, and JavaScript, along with expertise in frameworks such as React and Node.js.
+In the realm of data analysis, I'm well-versed in Pandas, NumPy, Matplotlib, and proficient in tasks like exploratory data analysis, visualization, modeling, and algorithm implementation.
+I've even dabbled in machine learning, creating models using sklearn, and achieved remarkable accuracy through rigorous parameter tuning and cross-validation.

-Eager to take on new challenges and make meaningful contributions as an intern or new graduate hire!
-Outside of programming, I enjoy playing basketball, reading, and listening to podcasts.
-Always down for thought-provoking conversations and hiking adventures!
+I'm eager to embrace new challenges and offer my skills as an intern or fresh graduate hire.
+Beyond programming, I find joy in playing basketball, immersing myself in books, and tuning into podcasts.
+I'm always up for stimulating conversations and outdoor adventures, particularly hiking!
-Please feel free to contact me to discuss opportunities further.
-I'm excited to bring my skills, passion, and diligent work ethic to make an impact as a software engineer.

 ## SKILLS

 ![MySQL](https://img.shields.io/badge/mysql-%2300f.svg?style=for-the-badge&logo=mysql&logoColor=white)